DataBiosphere/tanagra/docs/INDEXING.md

 #### age_at_occurrence

-If you want an occurrence entity to have an age_at_occurrence attribute (ie index table has age_of_occurrence column):
+If you want an occurrence entity to have an age_at_occurrence attribute (ie index occurrence table has age_of_occurrence column):

 - In primary entity config, set `sourceStartDateColumn` to the column containing birth date.
 Column can be DATE or TIMESTAMP.
 - In occurrence entity config, set `sourceStartDateColumn` to the column containing occurrence start date.
 Column can be DATE or TIMESTAMP.